spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 {% endhighlight %}

 ### Pass 2:
-To solve the previous problem, reduce the JSON to only a single day's data.
+To solve the previous problem, I reduced the JSON to only a single day's data.
 The rows were all there, but some columns were still missing.

 [Here](https://github.com/spiritedtechie/weather-sage/blob/main/api/experiments/sample_forecast_data_slim.json){:target="_blank"} is the slimmer JSON used.